IBM 603

-The IBM 603 Electronic Multiplier was the first mass-produced commercial electronic calculating device; it used full-size vacuum tubes to perform multiplication and addition.
+The IBM 603 Electronic Multiplier was the first mass-produced commercial electronic calculating device.
+It uses full-size vacuum tubes to perform multiplication and addition.
 (The earlier IBM 601 and released in the same year IBM 602 used relay logic.)
 The IBM 603 was adapted as the arithmetic unit in the IBM Selective Sequence Electronic Calculator.
 It was designed by James W. Bryce, and included circuits patented by A. Halsey Dickenson in 1937.

 The IBM 603 was developed in Endicott, New York, and announced on September 27, 1946.